e-v-s/CTI-case-study/README.md

 By dissecting both the email’s design (its pretext, delivery methods and spoofing tricks) and the dynamic behavior of cloned pages and malicious back-ends, this document highlights the dangers of skipping origin-authentication controls (SPF, DKIM, DMARC).
 It then lays out a repeatable mitigation procedure.
 In short, this analysis is your playbook for bolstering defenses against future phishing campaigns.

+## Você pode ler o relatório em português em*: [e-v-s.github.io/](https://e-v-s.github.io/CTI-report-1/)
-*The .pdf of this work is provided in portuguese from Brasil*: https://github.com/e-v-s/CTI-case-study/blob/main/evora_leite_CTI.pdf
+*The .pdf of this work is provided in portuguese from Brasil*:

 [Context](https://github.com/e-v-s/CTI-case-study/blob/main/docs/02-contexto.md)